-Zena also conducts a yearly performance entitled, “The Pink Bride of Peace,” where she runs throughout the streets of Beirut also participating in the Beirut International Marathon, wearing a big pink wedding dress.
-She uses this opportunity to pair up with local NGOs to raise awareness on issues in Lebanon such as human and animal rights, civil marriage and to spread love, peace and positivity in a region that is volatile and unstable.
+Zena also conducts a yearly performance entitled, The Pink Bride of Peace, where she participates in the Beirut International Marathon wearing a pink wedding dress.
+She uses this opportunity to pair up with local NGOs to raise awareness on issues in Lebanon pertaining to women’s rights, and to spread love, peace and positivity in a region that is volatile and unstable.
 The performance started in 2003 and continues to this day.
 Zena has also created two other performance-based projects that aim to spread peace on a national scale throughout Lebanon, including Reading for Peace and Healing Lebanon.

 Zena is also the founder of xanadu*, a non-profit art collective, began in New York City as a direct response to the 9-11 attacks; el Khalil set up this platform as a gallery space, to help Arab artists during a time of extreme xenophobia in NYC.
 In 2006 in Beirut, she curated the first all young women art exhibition entitled “Shu Tabkha, Ya Mara?
 (What’s Cooking, Woman?) in partnership with the International Museum of Women’s program Imagining Ourselves, of which she was part of their Global Advisory Committee.
 She also co-curated “Nafas Beirut”, an exhibit that opened one month after the Israeli invasion of Lebanon in 2006, featuring works made during the attacks.
 She was later instrumental in producing the first four editions of a magazine dedicated solely to comics and illustration in the Middle East, Samandal Comics Magazine.
 Through xanadu*, El Khalil also created a publishing house to support and publish poets and writers based in the Middle East.

 Though her new project, the Ātman Institute, Zena is curating cultural workshops and concerts pertaining to Nāda Yoga, the yoga of sound and vibrations.